shopware/developer-portal/DOCS.md

 ## Mount all docs

-Clone all repositories into your `developer-portal` checkout.
 This is only needed for the `build` and `test` processes to work because they require all docs to be properly mounted.

 ```sh
 $ pnpm run docs:embed